BananaAccounting/General/SampleExtensions/TestsExample/README.md

 ## Run a test case

-You can run a test case in two ways (both availables starting Banana Accounting 9.0.4):
+You can run a test case in two ways:

+* Through Visual Studio Code (this is the preferred method)
+   * Other the cmake project in Visual studio code
+   * From the Activity bar on the left select CMake
+   * Right click on the test project and select Run utility
+   * For further details see: [Build extensions with VS Code and CMake](https://www.banana.ch/doc/en/node/10058#run_the_tests)

 * Through the [Manage Apps](https://www.banana.ch/doc9/en/node/4727) dialog
    * Open the Manage Apps dialog